Water privatization in Armenia

 Water privatization in Armenia – or, more accurately, the participation of private companies in the provision of water supply under contract with the government of Armenia – has been prepared since the mid-1990s.
 The first management contract for water supply in Armenia, covering the capital Yerevan, was signed in 1999 with financial support from the World Bank.
 As of 2010, almost 2.1 million people or about two thirds of the population of Armenia, including its entire urban population, received their drinking water from private companies.
 Sanitation is not included in the private sector contracts and remains a public responsibility.
+The way water is handled in Armenia, with the involvement of water companies, carries significant influence on how the region will react to climate change and sustainability of water supplies.
+In recent years, climate change has appeared an additional issue for water resources in Armenia with affecting the management of privatized water services.

 Basics of management contracts

 Under a management contract a private company provides specific services such as operating water systems as well as billing and revenue collection on behalf of the government.
 The private companies, however, do not own the revenues collected.
 They are being paid by the government through a fixed fee and a performance-based variable fee, so that there is no link between the level of tariffs and remuneration of the private company.
 The private companies are partially paid from the proceeds of loans and grants provided by external donors such as the World Bank, the Asian Development Bank and German aid.
 Investments are funded by external donors through soft loans provided to the government of Armenia.